wp-plugins/wp-imageflow2/readme.txt

 1. Create a folder for your galleries within your WordPress installation, wherever you want.
 The location has to be accessible from the internet - for example you could use wp-content/galleries.
 2. Upload your image galleries to a subfolder of this folder, for example you might upload your images under "wp-content/galleries/subfolder".
 3. Set the "Path to galleries from homepage root path" in the settings admin page for WP-ImageFlow2.
 Enter the path with trailing slash like: "wp-content/galleries/".
+NEW - alternatively you may also enter the full path like "http://www.mywebsite.com/wp-content/galleries/".
+Note that the gallery must reside on the same server as the blog.
 If you have entered the gallery path correctly you will see a list of the sub-directories on the settings page.
 4. Insert a gallery on a page by specifying the shortcode [wp-imageflow2 dir=subfolder] on your post or page.

 This gallery style will display the image names as the captions, and will link to the full size image.